09 Mar Complete Guide to Blinds

-Roman Blinds (main picture Kate Forman Designs) are probably the most elegant and can be made to fit almost any sized window in a multitude of ways.
+Roman Blinds (main picture Vanessa Arbuthnott) are probably the most elegant and can be made to fit almost any sized window in a multitude of ways.
 For the most practical option, ask for a rotary chain track (also choose your bead colour).
 This is almost essential for wider or heavier blinds but will also enable anyone to pull them up or down easily, keeping each pleat completely uniform.

 A simpler option is the traditional corded pull and cleat.
 This is fine for smaller windows and gives a more traditional look, but can be known to tangle.

 If the window is larger and has an interesting architrave, you might want to fit the blind inside the window surround up against the glass.
 If the window is small, consider making the blind larger than the opening. (see picture below).
 This has the added benefit of not covering anything but the smallest strip of window at the top when the blind is opened.

 Once you have decided on how the blind is to be operated and where in the window it will sit, you then need to decide how you want it made.
 It can be lined, interlined, black-out lined or unlined according to the effect you want.
 It can also have a border in a second co-ordinating or contrasting fabric (see picture below – for fabric scheme details see Shibori Geometrics) or have strips of braid sewn on.